Get the latest insights on measuring the value of your community in CMX’s free 2017 Community Value and Metrics Report.

 In some cases, you will have to use an open-ended-question type.
 In all of our surveys, we like to end with something like:

-It is always the final question, so if any thoughts popped into the respondent’s mind throughout the survey, now is his chance to share.
+It is always the final question, so if any thoughts popped into respondents’ minds throughout the survey, now is their chance to share.

 Skip logic means designing a custom path through a survey that changes based on a participant’s responses.
 If a portion of your survey is about being a parent, the important question to ask is Do you have children?
-If the participant answers no, do not send him through 10 questions about children if he doesn’t have any.
+If the participant answers no, do not send him through 10 questions about children.
 Send him to the next portion of the survey that is not about having kids.
 That is skip logic—and you should use it at every available opportunity.

 When writing a survey, your goal is to keep it as short as possible for members.
 If you’re asking question after question that is not relevant to the member, don’t ask it.
 You will waste your participant’s time, and risk not receiving any responses at all.

 Now I hear you asking, what is the optimal length of a survey?
 The answer: as long as it needs to be—and no longer.
 If you need to ask three questions to accomplish your goal, ask them.
 If it needs to be 50, ask them.
+Be weary of too many non-required questions.
+If the question is not required, can you just save it for a follow-up interview?
 Just be up front about the length of time your survey takes, so the member knows what they are getting into.